 Student Conduct Resources:

-The most recent rules are printed annually in the Policies and Procedures section of that year's ETSU Undergraduate Catalog and ETSU Graduate Catalog.
-The university judicial system is coordinated by the Associate Dean of Students, Division of Student Affairs.
+Rules are printed annually in the Policies and Procedures section of that year's ETSU Undergraduate Catalog and ETSU Graduate Catalog.
+The university judicial system is coordinated by the Dean of Students.

 Sanction Completion Information:

 - Judicial Educator Instructions - How to access and complete online modules

 - Judicial Educator Website - Links directly to the website for log in